A world-class institute of changemakers in the deaf and signing community.

 Most of Gallaudet's financial aid programs require that you demonstrate "financial need."
 Financial need is the difference between the estimated cost to attend Gallaudet for an academic year and the amount that a student and his or her parents together are expected to contribute from their resources (the result of your FAFSA application).
 Following is an example of how it works:

 The financial need amount is the total that a student is permitted to receive in financial aid from all sources.
 It is assumed that parents who are responsible for their children's college expenses will pay as much of the costs as they possibly can.
 Regular family income and assets are the basis for determining your eligibility for financial aid.
-Consideration is made for family size, number of children in college, age of parents, and marital status of parents.
+Consideration is made for family size, the number of children in college, the age of parents, and marital status of parents.

-The Financial Aid Office makes every effort to see that the majority of an undergraduate student's financial need are satisfied by grants and scholarship support, including those from sources such as VR, state grants, and private scholarships.
+The Financial Aid Office makes every effort to see that the majority of an undergraduate student's financial need is satisfied by grants and scholarship support, including those from sources such as VR, state grants, and private scholarships.
 More or less may be awarded depending on the availability of funds, enrollment records, and the date applications are received.
 Financial aid is applied towards disbursed to student accounts and applied to direct costs.
 Remaining need and indirect costs, if any, may be met through loans and/or work programs.